mapbender/mapbender-documentation/en/customization/yaml.rst

     branding.project_name: Geoportal

-.. important:: In `parameters.yaml`, **tabulators may not be used for indentation**.
+.. warning:: In *parameters.yaml*, tabulators may not be used for indentation.
 Instead, you need to use the space bar.

 Proxy settings